brichards21/calendar-project/index.md

 ### Homework and Multitasking

-Now, let's focus in on homework and multitasking.
-I decided to do this because I had a unique multitaking element to doing homework that I didn't list for any other activity in my schedules.
+Now, let's focus on homework and multitasking.
+I decided to do this because I had a unique multitasking element to doing homework that I didn't list for any other activity in my schedules.
 When I was just doing homework, I marked that activity as 'Homework'.
 But when I did homework at the same time as another activity, I would mark it as